 But since then there has not arisen in Israel a prophet like Moses, whom the LORD knew face to face, in all the signs and wonders which the LORD sent him to do in the land of Egypt, before Pharaoh, before all his servants, and in all his land, and by all that mighty power and all the great terror which Moses performed in the sight of all Israel.

 a.
 Since then there has not arisen in Israel a prophet like Moses: Joshua was a capable leader for Israel, and God’s work went on, but that did not diminish Moses’ unique legacy.

 b.
 Since then there has not arisen in Israel a prophet like Moses: Several things made Moses unique.

 ii.
-All the signs and wonders with the Lord sent him to do: Moses was unique in the number and kind of miraculous works he was associated with.
+All the signs and wonders which the LORD sent him to do: Moses was unique in the number and kind of miraculous works he was associated with.

 iii.
-All that mighty power and all the great terror which Moses performed: Moses was unique in the power and authority with which we led the nation of Israel.
+All that mighty power and all the great terror which Moses performed: Moses was unique in the power and authority with which he led the nation of Israel.

 c.
 Since then there has not arisen in Israel a prophet like Moses: There were greater rulers over Israel than Moses, greater leaders, greater prophets, and greater priests.
 But before the coming of Jesus Christ the Messiah, there was never one man who held all offices so gloriously as Moses did.